 What is a returns policy?

-A returns policy consists of the rules that the retailer creates to manage how customers return and exchange unwanted merchandise they’ve purchased.
+A returns policy covers the rules the retailer creates to manage how customers return and exchange unwanted merchandise they’ve purchased.
 It tells customers what items can be returned and for what reasons, as well as the timeframe over which returns are accepted.

 Who sets a returns policy?

 Whilst offering returns is a legal obligation, as a retailer you don’t actually need to state a returns policy at all, unless your policy offers the consumer more than their minimum entitlement in law.
-However, it’s really in your best interests to have a concise and clear returns policy available, to give customers a feeling of security; that what they are buying is guaranteed to be what it’s represented to be.
-If a retailer doesn’t show this transparency through having a returns policy, then consumers may avoid buying the product.
+However, it’s really in your best interests to have a concise and clear returns policy, to make customers feel of secure; that what they are buying is guaranteed to be what it’s represented to be.
+If a retailer doesn’t show transparency through having a returns policy, then consumers may avoid buying the product.

 The importance of having a good returns policy